FloridaPlayers/Documents/Constitution.md

 #### Attendance

-Board members are required to attend:
+Executive Board members are required to attend:
 - All general body meetings
+- All Executive Board meetings
-- SOTD convocation
+- School of Theatre and Dance convocation
 - Opening nights of every Florida Players production
-- 1 strike per semester
+- All strikes per semester
-- 1 load – in per semester
+- All load–ins per semester
-- 1 build per semester
+- All builds per semester
-- all events related to his or her department
+- All events related to his or her department
-- Attendance of all builds load-ins and strikes to be coordinated at beginning of the semester by the production team.

-If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the event is to take place.All officers are required to attend each Florida Players executive and general body meetings.
-If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the meeting is to take place.
+Attendance at these events will be recorded by the Secretary.
+If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty–eight (48) hours before the event is to take place.
+Accumulation of three (3) or more unexcused absences will warrant a discussion concerning the ability of the board member to fulfill his/her duties with the Artistic Director and Assistant Artistic Director.

-### Section 14 – Leave of Absence
+### Section 15 – Leave of Absence

-1. In the event that an officer takes a lease of absence for medical or curricular reasons, so long as the leave does not directly interfere with his or her performance, the carrying out of duties as outlined in this constitution and his or her respective Executive board contract, and in meeting the point of requirement for membership outlined in Article V Section I, a special provision may be granted by the Executive Board for his or her to continue to hold this office during said leave.
+1. In the event that an officer takes a leave of absence for medical or curricular reasons, so long as the leave does not directly interfere with his/her performance in the carrying out of duties as outlined in this constitution, and his/her respective Executive Board contract, a special provision may be granted by the Executive Board for said officer to continue to hold this office during said leave.
-2. Should the Executive Board find that the officer i nquestion has not maintained a standard of expectations outlined prior to their leave, the officer in question MUST forfeit their right to impeachment and is to step down at the request of the Executive Board.
+2. Should the Executive Board find that the officer in question has not maintained a standard of expectations outlined prior to their leave, the officer in question must forfeit their right to impeachment and is to step down at the request of the Executive Board.
 The Executive Board is to appoint an interim replacement until a special election can be held.
-3. In the vent that no eligible replacement can beappointed, the Assistant Artistic Director and/or the Artistic Director may step in and fulfill a positions executive duties until such a time when a replacement is selected or elected.
+3. In the event that no eligible replacement can be appointed, the Assistant Artistic Director and/or the Artistic Director may step in and fulfill a position's executive duties until a replacement is selected or elected.

-### Section 15 – Impeachment of Executive Board Members
+### Section 16 – Impeachment of Executive Board Members

 1. A motion to impeach an officer may be made by any voting member at any meeting.
-After discussion, a special meeting for the purpose of voting shall be scheduled to take place between seven (7) and ten (10) days after the motion I made.
-At this, meeting, a two-thirds (2/3) vote of the total Voting Membership present shall be necessary to remove that officer.
+After discussion, a special meeting for the purpose of voting shall be scheduled to take place between seven (7) and ten (10) days after the motion is made.
+At this meeting, a two-thirds (2/3) vote of the total voting membership present shall be necessary to remove that officer.
-2. All executive board members are required to sign their respective Rights and Responsibilities Contractions prior to taking office.
-Being found in breach of contract may be grounds for impeachment at the discretion of the Executive board.
+2. All executive board members are required to sign their respective Rights and Responsibilities Contracts prior to taking office.
+Being found in breach of contract may be grounds for impeachment at the discretion of the Executive Board.
-3. His or her office shall be filled by a special election immediately after conviction.
-This special election shall be presided over by the current President, or if the President has been removed, the meeting shall be presided over by the current Vice president unless this creates a conflict of interest.
+3. His/her office shall be filled by a special election immediately after impeachment.
+This special election shall be presided over by the current Artistic Director, or if the Artistic Director has been removed, the meeting shall be presided over by the current Assistant Artistic Director unless this creates a conflict of interest.
-4. If the impeachment does not follow the procedure outlined in Article VII secton4 of the constitution then the impeachment is found to be null and void.

 ## Article VII — Elections